 This low-carb Chicken Salad with Basil also has grated Parmesan, and this is one of the first salads I think of when basil plants show up in the stores!

 And yes, I used the word SUMMER, but please don’t hesitate to make this tasty chicken salad any time you have chicken and fresh basil on hand!
 If you’re not growing basil and have to buy it in the grocery store you can certainly get away with using less in this recipe.
 But please try it if you’re a fan of these flavors.
-I could eat this over and over all summer long!
+I could eat this over and over again and never get tired of it!

 What ingredients do you need for this recipe?